cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C7_JavaScript-Intermediate-Concepts_JavaScript/Class/NOTES.md

 ### CONCEPTS

-- **Closures:** _Closures_ are a combinations of functions bundled together that have references to their surrounding state.
+- **Closures:** A _Closure_ is a reference to the local scope when code has been executed out of the surrounding state.
 A closure gives you access to an outer function’s scope from an inner function.
-Closures are extremely useful in cases where you want to use data encapsulation, create higher-order functions, or built-in JavaScript methods like `.map()` or `.filter()`.
+Closures are handy in cases where you want to use data encapsulation, create higher-order functions or built-in JavaScript methods like `.map()` or `.filter()`.

 - **this:** The _this_ keyword in JavaScript is notorious for being difficult to explain.
-It ("this") refers to different things depending on it's execution context.
+It ("this") refers to different things depending on its execution context.

 ---